Xiaochi-Li/GitHubTerraGen/README.md

 # GitHubTerraGen

 ## Overview

-GitHubTerraGen is a Terraform-based tool designed to automate the management of personal GitHub repositories.
-It efficiently handles the creation, configuration, and archiving of repositories, along with provisioning the necessary IAM roles and permissions for each repository.
+GitHubTerraGen is a tool powered by Terraform, designed to automate the management of personal GitHub repositories.
+It simplifies the process of creating, configuring, and archiving repositories, while also provisioning the necessary IAM roles and permissions for each repository.

 ## Key Features

-- **Automated Repository Management:** Streamlines the creation and configuration of GitHub repositories.
+- **Automated Repository Management:** GitHubTerraGen streamlines the process of creating and configuring GitHub repositories, making repository management more efficient.

-- **IAM Role and Permission Provisioning:** Automatically sets up the appropriate IAM roles and permissions for each repository.
+- **IAM Role and Permission Provisioning:** GitHubTerraGen automatically sets up appropriate IAM roles and permissions for each repository.
+  - **Security:** Each IAM role can only be assumed by its corresponding repository via OIDC.
+Furthermore, for roles created in different environments (AWS accounts), the environment must match to successfully assume the role.
+Developers can also configure minimum permission rules for those roles, enhancing security.
+  - **Flexibility:** GitHubTerraGen provides the flexibility to configure different permission rules for roles in different environments (AWS accounts), offering a flexible approach to permission configuration.

-- **Repository Archiving:** Easy archiving of repositories as per defined criteria.
+- **Repository Archiving:** GitHubTerraGen simplifies the process of archiving repositories based on defined criteria.

-- **Infrastructure as Code:** Leverages Terraform for reliable and repeatable setups.
+- **Infrastructure as Code:** GitHubTerraGen leverages the power of Terraform to provide reliable and repeatable setups.

+## How to use

+to be add later..